-Indigenous leaders 'losing faith' in environmental protection amid budget cuts | CBC News
+Indigenous leaders 'losing faith' in environmental protection amid oilsands monitoring budget cuts | CBC News

 'Oilsands pollution is killing our people'

-The traditional territory of Smith's Landing First Nation is full of wetlands that used to teem with fish, frogs and other types of wildlife that members relied on.
+The traditional territory of Smith's Landing First Nation is full of wetlands that used to teem with fish, frogs and other types of wildlife that band members relied on.

 Now, Cheezie said his members find deformed fish with soft, oily skin in their waters — a direct result of oilsands pollution.